-This item allows you to enable or disable the APIC (Advanced Programmable Interrupt Controller) mode.
-APIC provides symmetric multi-processing (SMP) for systems, allowing support for up to 60 processors.
+This item allows you to enable APIC (Advanced Programmable Interrupt Controller) functionality.
+APIC is an Intel chip that provides symmetric multiprocessing (SMP) for its Pentium systems.

 OS Select For DRAM > 64 MB (Non-OS2)

 This item is only required if you have installed more than 64 MB of memory and you are running the OS/2 operating system.
 Otherwise, leave this item at the default.